 I have been suicidal.
 Depression is exhausting.
 It winds us down and makes us weary.
 It takes away any feeling of worth and no matter who is telling us we're loved, we're good, we deserve to be happy--we know better.
 We're feeling something else.

 We are a burden not just to ourselves but to everyone around us.
 Love (or the lack of love) has nothing to do with it.
 When we're in a depressed state we have turned inward and our demons have locked the door.
 We put on our outside face and pretend.

 The people taking turns to comfort us, to soothe us with just the right words, might as well be talking to themselves.
-We indulge them, we nod our heads, we pretend for their sakes that their words are magically healing, are just what we needed, but when they've left it's as if they were never there.
+We indulge them, we pretend for their sakes that their words are magically healing, are just what we needed, but when they've left it's as if they were never there.

 We work sometimes at convincing ourselves the people we care about would be better

 off without us because, if it ever comes to that, the leaving will be easier.

 The common perception is that we are our own worst enemies, when, in fact, the enemy is within us and is messing with us in ways too cruel to even fathom.
 It takes all our energy to act casual while our inner demons are keeping us wedged in our darkest places.
 We know, even as the depression drops a curtain over our feelings and drives us down, that we must appear normal for the sake of those often at their wit's end trying to figure out what they can do to make us happy again.

 Depression doesn't work that way.
 While tender loving care is a welcome and necessary aid, it's not a treatment and it's not a cure.
 Depression is an illness as real and as insidious as cancer.
 It's a cancer of the psyche, eroding and destroying our self-worth.
 It takes with it our ability to appreciate even the smallest joys.
 Every depressive I've ever known carries a burden of guilt.
 We should be happy.
 Why can't we make ourselves happy?